Compliance Bulletin

 Funding payments and their conditions

-HIPPY funding comes in a single package- combining operational, enhancement and Tutor training funding in one payment.
+HIPPY funding comes in a single package, combining Operational, Enhancement, and Tutor training funding components into a block funding stream.

-Sites draw up invoices for the required amounts and submit them to BSL, after which they will be paid, and sites receive their funding.
+Sites prepare and submit invoices for the required amounts to BSL, after which payment is made, and funding is released.

 To ensure that sites receive funding on time, HIPPY sites are expected to fulfill the conditions of the HIPPY Sublicence and Funding Agreement, including making sure that: